This article relates only to the industrial/mechanical industry!

 The only solution is to get the engineering documentation out of the native CAD system.
 The 3D model and an AID in the form of a PDF is the only viable format.
-This format is easy to maintain with a Onshape like on-line system.
+This format is easy to maintain with a Onshape like on-line cloud based systems accessible by an internet browser.
 This will be the way we do it in the future.
 It has already been developed.
 This is a very simple system, once set up it is given to a document control group.

 The Ultimate Document Control System